Why you need network monitoring software

 How does network monitoring work for SNMP devices?

-For SNMP devices, you can choose to add OID values for each SNMP device, with the option to send Alerts once these values (or thresholds) are exceeded.
+For SNMP devices, you can choose to add OID values for each SNMP device using an SNMP monitoring tool, with the option to send Alerts once these values (or thresholds) are exceeded.

-You can also enter monitored OIDs, which provide real time data of the specific OID.
+You can also enter monitored OIDs into the SNMP monitoring tool, which provides real-time data for specific OIDs.
 Alerts are also sent when the conditions here are matched.

 How does network monitoring work for ports and websites?